 In February 2023, the Company's board of directors and stockholders approved the 2023 Employee Stock Purchase Plan (ESPP), which became effective upon the closing of the Company's IPO.
 The ESPP permits eligible employees who elect to participate in an offering under the ESPP to have up to a specified percentage of their eligible compensation withheld, subject to certain limitations, to purchase shares of common stock pursuant to the ESPP.
 A total of 400,000 shares of the Company's common stock was initially reserved for issuance under the ESPP.
 The first ESPP offering period commenced on July 1, 2023, with each new six-month offering period beginning each January 1 and July 1.
-ESPP purchases of common stock occur at a price equal to 85% of the lower of (i) the closing price on the first trading day of the offering period.
-As of March 31, 2024, the Company had 802,610 shares available for issuance and 8,729 cumulative shares had been issued under the ESPP.
+ESPP purchases of common stock occur at a price equal to 85% of the lower of (i) the closing price on the last trading day of the offering period or (ii) the closing price on the last trading day of the offering period.
+As of June 30, 2024, the Company had 783,718 shares available for issuance and 27,621 cumulative shares had been issued under the ESPP.